 Keep Your Current Lease

-According to federal law, certain tenants have the right to remain in the home under their current lease or tenancy.
+Certain tenants may have the right to remain in the home under their current lease or tenancy.
 These tenants may also be eligible for financial assistance for relocation.

 Fannie Mae will manage the property through a real estate broker or property management company.